 Please read our cancellation and refund policy below.

-The tour begins and ends at Clinton High School, with free parking for the week, and stops in Lincoln, Springfield (two nights), and Decatur (two nights).
+The tour begins and ends in Tuscola, with free parking for the week, and stops in Mattoon, Effingham (two nights) and Charleston (two nights).

-The third and fifth days will be layover days, during which you can explore Abe Lincoln historical sites and other local attractions, ride trails and rural roads around Springfield and Decatur, or just enjoy the days however you wish.
+The third and fifth days will be layover days, during which you can explore sites and other local attractions, ride trails and rural roads around Effingham and Charleston, or just enjoy the days however you wish.

 Preliminary Route Mileages (subject to change)

-Designated group camping sites will be at Lincoln’s Memorial Park, Springfield’s State Fair Campground (not on State Fair week!), and Decatur’s Scovill Golf Course (de-commissioned).
-Those camping before the tour on Saturday night are encouraged to book reservations at nearby Weldon Springs State Park.
+Designated group camping sites will be at Mattoon’s Peterson Park, Effingham’s Larson’s Landing, and Charleston’s Lake Charleston.
+Those camping before the tour on Saturday night are encouraged to book reservations at Walnut Point State Park, in East Oakland Township.

 All breakfasts and dinners (10 meals in total) and luggage transportation are included for campers.
 All camping sites have showering facilities.

 Most riders provide their own tents and camping gear, but you can also consider using our Sherpa service (tent, towel, chair rental, as well as tent set up and taken down).
 Contact Events Bike Ride Services.

 After your day on a bike, join the fun at campsite evening singalongs.
 Two returning campers plan to bring a guitar and banjo – let us know if you’d like to bring an instrument, too.